TheCharmingSociopath/MapReduce/scope.md

 - Inter machine communication -- In string format / Protocol buffer / send binary of the object /
   - Serialisation -- User specifies the function to convert it to a format more convenient to transfer (as string)
   - Reflection --
+- What is the scope in terms of networking and how many examples are we supposed to add to the submission.
+- Can we assume a local machine and parallelisation or do we need to handle things at the level of switches/etc.